 The manufacturers of microfibre cloths will often state that the fibres within their cloths are 100 times smaller in diameter than a human hair!
 This is not a particularly helpful guide as human hairs can actually vary significantly in size and range from 50 to 200 microns in diameter.
 Therefore, fibres 100 times smaller the largest diameter human hairs would only fall into the ‘average size’ of microfibre cloths available.

 In an ‘average’ microfibre cloth, the fibres will be somewhere between 3 to 5 microns in diameter.
 To put this in perspective, this is smaller than a grain of pollen at 5 to 10 microns or red blood cells at 10 to 30 microns in diameter.
 It is also about the same size as most of the ubiquitously found bacteria that are around 1 to 5 microns in diameter.
 However, these fibre sizes are still much larger than most viruses which are mostly smaller than 0.5 microns in diameter.
-The best quality microfibre cloths claim their cloths are manufactured from fibres that are 200 times smaller in diameter than a human hair at 0.33 microns.
+The best quality microfibre cloths claim their cloth is manufactured from fibres that are 200 times smaller in diameter than a human hair at 0.33 microns.
 It should be noted that the diameter of the microfibres has a direct bearing on their ability to effectively remove microorganisms including bacteria and viruses.

 Why are microfibre cloths more efficient and more hygienic than traditional cloths?